 Imagine being so down on your luck that you had to sell your dog just to make ends meet.

-Before winning three out of nine Oscar nominations and writing the Rocky script in days, Sylvester Stallone did just that.
+Before winning 3 out of 9 Oscar nominations and writing the Rocky script in days, Sylvester Stallone did just that.
 When offered $360,000 for the script with the condition he wouldn’t star as Rocky, Stallone stood firm even with only $106 in the bank.